20 Of The Best Places To Visit in Manchester This Year

 Places to be Entertained in Manchester

-The Crystal Maze is one of the newest additions to Manchester.
+The Crytsal Maze is one of the newest additions to Manchester.
 What was once a popular UK television show has been turned into a fun but challenging activity and is a great family day out.
 (Please note, it is only available to people aged 13+ and under 18s must be accompanied by an adult).

 Places to See in Manchester

 There is lots to discover here and you can learn about all sorts of different interesting facts about the Industrial Revolution, an important part of Manchester’s identity.

-For art fans, Manchester Art Gallery is the home to a vast amount of world-class art.
-You will find an interactive space known as Clore Art Studio.
-Here visitors can really immerse themselves in the art and the experience which is perfect for children.
-The Whitworth Gallery on Oxford Road is another place to sample great art.
+Manchester Art Gallery is home to a vast amount of world class art.
+You’ll also find an interactive space known as Clore Art Studio.
+Here, visitors can really immerse themselves in the art, an experience that is particularly enjoyable for kids.

 The Manchester Town Hall is a beautiful building and a must see when you come to Manchester.
 During December, it overlooks the popular Manchester Christmas Markets and really is an iconic building in the city.

 The Victoria Baths has a fascinating history.
 This brilliant heritage visitor attraction is open for tours on selected dates if you want to discover their history.